Iompaeqe/KeyLine/README.md

 ## How it works

-KeyLine sends keyboard input directly to selected windows using WinAPI window messages (`PostMessage` / `SendMessage`) instead of globally simulating keyboard input.
+KeyLine can send keyboard input directly to selected windows using WinAPI window messages (`PostMessage` / `SendMessage`) instead of only relying on global keyboard simulation.

-This allows macros to run on unfocused/background windows while you continue using your PC normally.
+This allows compatible macros to run on unfocused/background windows while you continue using your PC normally.

-Some applications handle this perfectly, while others may partially or completely ignore inputs depending on how they process keyboard messages internally.
+Some applications handle this well, while others may partially or completely ignore it depending on how they process input internally.

+Mouse input is also supported.
+Foreground mouse input works normally, while background mouse input is experimental and only works with some applications.

 ---

 ## Features

+### Macro Recording & Playback

-- Record keyboard macros
+- Record keyboard input
+- Record mouse input
-- Send input to unfocused windows
+- Send keyboard input to unfocused/background windows
+- Foreground mouse input support
+- Experimental background mouse input support
+- Cursor move nodes
+- Text input nodes
+- Delay and random delay nodes
+- Loop and timer support

+### Timeline Editor

+- Visual timeline-based macro editing
-- Multiple timelines
+- Multiple timelines per macro
 - Multiple macro tabs
-- Editable timeline nodes
 - Drag & reorder nodes
-- Delay nodes
-- Text nodes
+- Edit, copy, paste, duplicate, and delete nodes
-- Standard delay mode
-- Combo visualization (`CTRL+S+A`)
+- Copy, paste, and duplicate timelines
+- Copy, paste, and duplicate macros
-- Loop support
+- Undo / redo support
-- Auto-save latest state

 ---

-## Timeline system
+## Timeline System

 Macros are built from timeline nodes.

-Supported node types:
+Supported node types include:

 - Key Down
 - Key Up
+- Text
 - Delay
+- Random Delay
+- Mouse Down
+- Mouse Up
-- Text
+- Cursor Move

-Recording captures:
-- key down events
-- key up events
-- delays between inputs
+- Experimental Background Mouse Input

+Recording captures keyboard inputs, mouse inputs, and the delays between them.

+After recording, nodes can be edited, reordered, copied, pasted, duplicated, removed, or adjusted directly inside the timeline.

 ---

-## Standard delay mode

-When enabled:
-- recorded delays are hidden
-- a fixed delay value is used between actions

-This makes macros much easier to read and edit if you have no use for delay.
+## Import / Export

+Macros can be exported and imported from the settings panel.

 ---

+## Notes / Limitations

+KeyLine uses different input methods depending on the selected node/input type.

+Because Windows applications do not all process input the same way, compatibility can vary:

+- Background keyboard input works well in many normal desktop applications.
+- Some applications may ignore window-message-based keyboard input.
+- Foreground mouse input works normally.
+- Experimental background mouse input works in some applications.
+- Many games and protected applications may ignore background mouse input.

+This is a practical macro tool, not a guaranteed universal automation system.

+---

 ## Planned Features

-Things I may add in the future:

-- Mouse support
-- Background mouse input for specific window positions (if reliable implementation is possible)
-- Save/load macro profiles
-- Timeline duplication
-- Import/export system
+- Repeat / for-loop style timeline nodes
-- Better timeline visuals/animations
+- Resizable timeline view for better long macro visualization
-- Per-node settings
-- Conditional execution
+- Conditional nodes
-- Randomized delays
-- Hold/toggle modes
-- Better multi-window workflow
+- New run behavior, Repeat while holding.